-Writing in about science can seem difficult, especially in primary grades.
+Writing about science can seem difficult, especially in primary grades.
 However, we know it is so important!
 With our kindergarten, first grade, and second grade learners, it’s critical that we help set the foundation of learning for them to be successful in writing about science.

 One way to do that is to make sure students have engaging, hands-on experiences in science.
 This also naturally creates opportunities for students to get to discuss what they are learning with their peers.
 Science talk helps build strong vocabulary in young learners.
 Another way to promote success in writing is to have a print-rich environment with plenty of science-based resources like anchor charts, a word wall, vocabulary posters,